The Boxmasters

 Before he formed the Boxmasters, frontman Thornton had played in bands since middle school, worked as a roadie, recorded in 1974 in Muscle Shoals, Alabama and in the 2000s released four solo albums.
 After listening to "Yesterday's Gone" by Chad & Jeremy and thinking about covering it in a hillbilly music style, he had the idea of making Americanized version of British Invasion pop songs.
 From mid-2008 to late 2008, the group embarked on a tour across the United States, ending in Los Angeles.
-It also played for the March 2009 South by Southwest conference.
-After opening several tours for Willie Nelson in 2009 & 2010, The Boxmasters ceased touring for five years, which they used to write multiple albums and emerged with a more natural sound, as opposed to their early hillbilly leanings.
+They also played in the 2009 South by Southwest festival.
+After opening several tours for Willie Nelson in 2009 and 2010, The Boxmasters ceased touring for five years, which they used to write multiple albums and emerged with a more natural sound, as opposed to their early hillbilly leanings.

 History

 Beginnings

 Billy Bob Thornton—credited on the band's material as W. R. Thornton—has said that "[he] never intended to become a movie star, it happened accidentally. [...]
 Music is what I love."
 Before his acting career started, he played in cover bands of Creedence Clearwater Revival, ZZ Top, and also worked as a roadie with Nitty Gritty Dirt Band, Johnny Paycheck, Blood, Sweat & Tears, the Statler Brothers, and other bands during high school.
 He also released a record with a band called 'Hot Lanta' in 1974.
 During his acting career, Thornton released four solo albums from 2001 to 2007.

 Thornton brought in sound engineer J. D. Andrew to help with his 2007 album Beautiful Door.
 After jamming together, they started to record some of their material.
 Andrew had known Mike Butler "for six or seven years" and called on him to play guitar for them.
 According to Andrew, after the trio played together, they said "Shoot, this sounds like a band."
 The three came up with the name "Boxmasters" after a piece of Southern slang, which they later described by saying "remember the bad boy in high school who got all the girls and left a trail of broken hearts ... and more?"
 Thornton had also briefly played in country star Porter Wagoner's similarly titled band 'The Wagonmasters', which he later said had brought chills down his spine.